swapnilg915/NLP-codes/codes/text_to_features/readme.md

 To apply any algorithm on text, we need to to first convert this text into the features.
 To do that I have implemented the most widely used and popular techniques in NLP.

+A. Frequency based Embedding
+1. using count vectors
-1. using TF-IDF
+2. using TF-IDF vectors

+B. Prediction based Embedding
-2. using Word2vec embeddings
+1. using Word2vec embeddings (pre-trained word embeddings)

 Note : To create word2vec embeddings, you need to download the pre-trained word2vec embeddings, trained on GoogleNews corpus.